 Murder on the Orient Express (2017 Film) infuses Christie’s beloved story with modern glitz and visuals.
-In the midst of doing so, it loses much of the classic whodunit taste.
+In the midst of doing so, it loses much of the classic whodunnit taste.

 Murder on the Orient Express (2017 Film) Synopsis

-I used to be a devoted Agatha Christie reader.
-Like, 30 years ago.
-Throughout Secondary 1, I read nothing but her whodunits.
+I used to be a devoted Agatha Christie reader, 30 years ago.
+Throughout Secondary 1, I read nothing but her whodunnits.

 During that phase, I also actively avoided the Poirot stories.
-I just couldn’t stand him.
-He was so arrogant.
+I … just couldn’t stand the Belgian detective.
+I found him so arrogant.
 So … insufferably fastidious.

 In short, the movie could have been better with a little less focus on Poirot and more on the rest.
 Including the violence, the blood, etc.

 The psychoanalytical take on Poirot was refreshing.
-It actually succeeded in lessening my 30-year-old dislike of the detective.
+It even succeeded in lessening my 30-year-old dislike of the detective.
 But a Poirot story is never just about him, right?